Which are the best fire pit burners currently on the market?

 HPC’s marketing tells us that we can reasonably expect a flame of between 22 and 26 inches.
 The Outdoor Plus states that you can expect the minimum flame height of a correctly installed Bullet Burner to be 18 to 20 inches.

-We are regularly asked, ‘Should I use a nozzled burner?’ as if there was some technical reason for selecting a nozzle burner over a conventional one.
-There is none, it is purely a matter of which flame style you prefer.
+We are regularly asked, ‘Should I use a nozzled burner?’ as if there were some technical reason to choose one.
+There isn’t; it is purely a matter of which flame style you prefer.

 If you only have 100,000 BTUs available to your burner and install one rated at 200,000 BTU, the result will be disappointing, to say the least!